bytebl33d/bytebl33d.github.io/_posts/2024-03-27-proxmox-homelab-part2.md

 ![DC-Setup-ad-services](../assets/images/homelab/DC-setup-ad-services.gif)

 The next step is to promote the server to a domain controller.
 You will need to have the domain name you want to use in the next step.
 I will choose the domain name of `cicada.local`.
 To promote the server to a domain controller, click on the notification icon on the top section of the Server Manager program.
 Then select `Promote this server to a domain controller`.
 Select `Add a new forest` as this is a newly created AD environment.
-Enter the domain name in the Root domain name: area.
+Enter the domain name in the root domain name field.
 Once the Windows Server has rebooted, you will see the login screen show the domain entered in the previous step.

 ## Step 3: Create a Domain Admin Account
 After logging in, open `Active Directory Users and Computers`.
 As I like to keep things organized, I will create a new group for all the user accounts.
-Right click on your domain and select `New > Group` and name it `Users`.
-Move the Administrator and Guest account from the `Groups` to the `Users` folder.
+Right click on your domain and select `New > Organizational Unit` and name it `Groups`.
+Move all group related objects from the `Users` to the `Groups` folder.
 Right click on the `Users` folder and select `New > User`.

 ![DC-Setup-5](../assets/images/homelab/DC-setup-5.png)

 Fill in the user details and set a password for the account.
 Disable the option `User must change password at next logon` and check the `Password never expires`.
 In an organization, the former should be checked so that the end user can set their own password.

 Now we need to add the newly created account to the `Domain Admin` group.
 This can be done right clicking the newly created user and selecting Properties.
-Select the `Member of > Add > Select Groups`.
+Select the `Member of > Add`.
 Under the `Enter the object names to select` section, click on the `Advanced` button.
 Then click `Find now > Domain Admins` and click `OK`.

 We can then logout of the Administrator account and login with our newly created domain account.
 Whenever we create a new user account, they are able to login with their credentials on any domain joined host.
-Now let's see how we can add a host to our newly created domain.

 ## Step 4: Configure the DHCP Server
-Go to `Server Manager > Add roles` and features, select DHCP Server, and complete the installation.
+Go to `Server Manager > Add roles and Features`, select DHCP Server, and complete the installation.
 Once done, complete the DHCP configuration through the notifications in Server Manager.

 We then have to configure a DHCP scope.
 To do so, go to `Server Manager` once again.
 Then select `Tools > DHCP`.
 Expand the available options and then right click on IPv4 to create an IPv4 Scope.
 Set a name for the scope and give it a description if you wish to do so.
 Select `Next` and set the range to be somewhere inside the `172.16.200.1/24` network.
 I choose the starting IP to be `172.16.200.11` to give me some room in case I want to add some static IPs later.
 You can also exclude some IP addresses if you want to.